J24681357/gtfbotfithusim/README.md

 ## Daily Workout - /daily
 1. You can redeem Daily Workouts every day after driving at least 26.2mi or 41.1km.
     - 💡 Your Daily Workout gift may contain either credits or a random car from the roulette.
 2. Your daily mileage resets every 24 hours in UTC time.
-You can set the time zone for Daily Workouts in **/settings - Time Zone** to match with your time zone.
+You can set the time zone for Daily Workouts in `/settings options:Time Zone` to match with your time zone.
   - ⚠ Note that Daily Workouts work differently from gifts.

 ## Gifts - /gifts

-1. In GTF2U, you can earn rewards that can be redeemable by using the command **/gifts**.
+1. In GTF2U, you can earn rewards that can be redeemable by using the command `/gifts`.
     - 💡 The number of gifts can be seen next to your current credits if there's any pending.
 2. The Gift menu displays the list of gifts that you have earned.
 Selecting one will redeem the item accordingly.
 The following are the type of gifts you can receive:
    - Credits